Nk125/Nk125/README.md

 - Also I have minor knowledges in Python, Javascript and Apache Server Management

-- The idioms I dominate are english and spanish, also some very little russian bc why not
+- The languages I dominate are english and spanish, also a bit russian bc why not

 - I'm open to ideas, specially involved in C++, you can contact me by [email](mailto:nekes125@outlook.com), discord/twitter dm, among others.